 Yes.
 It is impossible to undergo surgery without having a scar.
 Nevertheless, it is our commitment that you will be completely satisfied with the cosmetic outcome.
 This means that, in some instances, it may take extra post-operative corrective procedures to attain the desired goal.
 We are committed to that process.

 - What will the scar look like?

 Everybody heals at a different rate and the scar will look different over time.
 Initially, it will be red and bumpy, but eventually, the scar will be a barely visible “hair-thin” white line.
 We typically camouflage the scar in the lines of facial expression or in your natural skin folds.

 - How many stitches/sutures will I have?

-The number of stitches that you need is determined by the type of closure that Dr. Nalovic performs, the location on your body, and the size of the suture material.
+The number of stitches that you need is determined by the type of closure that Dr. Nalovic performs, the location on your body, size of the defect, and the size of the suture material.
 Certain areas are under more tension and require more stitches to ensure the best cosmetic outcome, while other areas have less tension and therefore require fewer stitches.
 We use the smallest stitches possible to improve cosmetic results and shorten the time it takes to heal; that means that the number of stitches may be higher than if we used larger thread.